DiogoGravanita/Nashville-Housing-Data-Cleaning-and-Analysis-Project/README.md

 <br/><br/>
 ### Removing Duplicates:

-Next, we address the presence of duplicate records within the dataset.
+Next, the presence of duplicate records within the dataset is addressed.
 To achieve this, a common table expression (CTE) named 'RowNumCTE' is employed.

 The CTE utilizes the ROW_NUMBER() function to assign a sequential number to each row, partitioned by specific columns (ParcelID, PropertyAddress, SalePrice, SaleDate, and LegalReference), and ordered by UniqueID.
 This facilitates the identification of duplicate records based on the specified criteria.